sdobbs/halld_evtgen/Pythia8_README.txt

 For these cases, EvtPythiaEngine will detect that no daughters are defined and will just keep Pythia 8 defaults.
 Otherwise, errors are generated when such decays are used.

+At the moment, there is a limitation in that Pythia 8 anti-particle decays are assumed to have the same decay modes as particle decays.
+When a decay.dec file is defined it is important that any Pythia modes defined for, say B+, are also the same as for B- (with the same branching fractions, but the daughter particles are charge conjugates).
+This was the case for the previous Pythia6-EvtGen implementation.
+It is possible to turn on/off (anti)particle Pythia decays to simulate "asymmetries", but this option is not yet implemented in EvtPythiaEngine.
+For Pythia modes, CP violation is simulated using the B mixing models in EvtGen, and not by Pythia itself.
+It is possible to have two different decay channel definitions for B+ and B- in a decay.dec file, but the Pythia generator will use the B+ decay information only, applying charge conjugates to get all B- decays.
+For example, if a user.dec file only redefined B- to have one (Pythia) decay channel, Pythia 8 will actually use the B+ decay table to generate the B- decay.
+However, it is unlikely that users will define B- and B+ to have different modes that are not charge-conjugates of each other.
+If there is a use case when such behaviour is required then this will be revisited.

 It is now possible to use alias particle definitions for Pythia decays, and these aliases in turn can use Pythia decays or other decay models.
 Each alias should